Dust: An Elysian Tail: Future

 In October 2017, Dodrill announced that Humble Hearts' next game was Never Stop Sneakin, a light-hearted stealth game influenced by the Metal Gear series as part of his personal challenge in creating his sophomore game.
 Unlike Dust, Never Stop Sneakin is played from a top-down perspective in a three-dimension world, and includes procedural generation with "engaging combat with the simplest controls possible", according to Dodrill.
 In the game, the mad genius Amadeus Guildenstern has gone back in time and kidnapped all of the past U.S. Presidents, and the player, as a secret agent, must infiltrate Guildenstern's base to rescue them.

 In other media

 Fidget was featured as a usable skin in the Xbox 360 port of the survival-sandbox game Minecraft in the 2012 Summer of Arcade Skin Pack DLC, which was exclusive for a limited time between July and August 2012.
-Popular YouTuber Stampylongnose is best known for using this skin as his alter-ego in his Minecraft videos.
+Popular YouTuber Stampylonghead is best known for using this skin as his character in his Minecraft videos.

 Dust is a playable character in the crossover fighting game Indie Pogo, which was released in July 2018 on Steam.